 top of page

-Research Resources: Ancient Remedies and Herbal Lore
+Research Resources: Historic Remedies and Herbal Lore

 In our latest post on foraging, there was a brief mention of gathering herbs in the foraging experience.
 Again, since we are looking at this in the context of research for your literary works, we are going to delve deeper into Herbal Lore to aid you in a more comprehensive knowledge base for your writing.